InertiaUK/Outlook_Connection_Checker/README.md

 -----

 Create a config file so that features can be enabled/disabled, and time between outbox check can be configured.
-Encorporate the age of the messages in the outbox to the cehck, rather than the number.
+Encorporate the age of the messages in the outbox to the check, rather than the number of messages.